 - Being versatile and adaptive

 At the end of the day, though, no matter what industry you’re in, your business is only as strong as its employees.
-That’s because it’s your employees who form the team that bring your business strategy and goals to life as they:
+That’s because it’s your employees who form the team that brings your business strategy and goals to life as they:

 - Carry out your mission, such as exceptional customer service.